ewels/CPT-Bootstrap-Carousel/README.md

 * __1.2__
 	* Featured images are now shown in the admin list view
 		* Note: This update creates a new thumbnail size.
 I recommend the [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) to regenerate all of your image thumbnails.
-	* Added new custom field for image url (code contributed by @atnon)
+	* Added new admin metabox for image url (written by @tallphil, based on code contributed by @atnon)
 * __1.1__
     * Added shortcode attributes (code contributed by @joshgerdes)
 * __1.0__